Guide to Uptime Monitoring

 • Current Status: See if your site is currently up or down

-• Event History: Track all downtime events and recoveries
+• Event History: Track all downtime events

 • SSL Certificate Status: Monitor certificate validity and expiration